mjhinek/comp1406/Tutorials/T2/README.md

 public static final String HEADS = "Heads";
 public static final String TAILS = "Tails;"
 ```
-Do NOT change these in any way.
+Do NOT change these in anyway.
 You should use these when referring to heads and tails.

 The `Coin` class has two constructors